feasgal/tw-portfolio/project/docs/sample/how-to/client/add-with-config.md

 ## Before you start

-Get the configuration file from your admin and, if required, the access password.
+Get the configuration file from your administrator and, if required, the access password.
 Ensure the client machine can reach the server over the network (LAN or routed/VPN path).

 ## Steps

 1. Open **Acme License Hub** on the client.
-2. Go to **Servers** → **Add** → **Import configuration**.
+1. Go to **Servers** → **Add** → **Import configuration**.
-3. Select the file from your admin and confirm the new entry under **Private**.
+1. Select the file from your administrator and confirm the new entry under **Private**.
-4. Select the server and click **Connect**.
+1. Select the server and click **Connect**.
-5. Enter the access password if prompted.
+1. Enter the access password if prompted.

 !!! outcome